Andrew-Foote/django-short-text-field/README.md

 circumstances than other commonly-used database backends (see the [PostgreSQL docs](https://www.postgresql.org/docs/9.1/static/datatype-character.html)).

+## Installation

+This package is available from [PyPI](https://pypi.org/project/django-short-text-field/), so you can install it using `pip` like this:

+    pip install django-short-text-field

 ## Usage

 1. Add `'short_text_field'` to your `INSTALLED_APPS` setting like this: